thesofproject/linux/Documentation/driver-api/soundwire/error_handling.rst

    that the command was received and will be executed by the end of the current frame.
 A NAK indicates that the command was in error and will not be applied.
-In case of a bad programming (command sent to non-existent Slave or to a non-implemented register) or electrical issue, no response signals the command was ignored.
-Some Master implementations allow for a command to be retransmitted several times.
+In case of a bad programming (command sent to non-existent Peripheral or to a non-implemented register) or electrical issue, no response signals the command was ignored.
+Some Manager implementations allow for a command to be retransmitted several times.
 If the retransmission fails, backtracking and restarting the entire programming sequence might be a solution.
 Alternatively some implementations might directly issue a bus